tstehr/HamsterList/API.md

 Endpoint-specific errors are described below.

+## List id normalization

+List ids passed to endpoints are normalized by the server to a canonical form, which is then used to return the list.
+The normalization method is an implementation detail, clients should not perform normalization on their side.
+The list ids returned from the server are always in the form that is considered canonical for the list.

+Note that previously no list id normalization was performed.
+Therefore lists with an un-normalized canonical ids may exist in servers updated from pervious versions.
+When receiving a list from the user clients should always pass it verbatim to the server and let it handle returning the appropriate list.

 ## Username

 Clients should include a username to specify the name of the user that is performing the change.
 This name will be used in the [Changes](#Change) caused by the user.